-It has become particularly useful during 2020 as 49% of employed adults in the UK now work from home due to the COVID-19 crisis and subsequent social distancing measures.
-There has never been a greater requirement for remote access to knowledge, both for employees who need to fulfil their roles remotely and for customers who are restricted to online channels when it comes to getting the support they need.
+It has become particularly useful since 2020 as 49% of employed adults in the UK now work from home due to the COVID-19 crisis – a measure that is expected to remain for most employees post-pandemic.
+There has never been a greater requirement for remote access to knowledge, both for employees who need to fulfil their roles remotely and for customers who prefer to use online channels when it comes to getting the support they need.

 Knowledge management is a sophisticated discipline that should be central to a company, interconnecting its departments and technologies.
 To some, knowledge management might be perceived as complex, but it doesn’t need to be daunting.
 These 12 Knowledge management best practices aim to simplify and help you get the most out of knowledge management:

 - Choose Knowledge Management Software That Is Easy to Adopt

 - Don’t Stray from The Knowledge Management Process

 - Don’t Forget the Ultimate End-User: Your Customer

 - Select Knowledge Management Software That Can Be Seamlessly Implemented